blohre-usgs/pipeline_SGCN/README.md

 # pipeline_SGCN
-SGCN processing for the BCB pipeline
+SGCN processing for the bis data pipeline.